THANK YOU FOR VISITING MY SITE -- I'LL TRY TO KEEP IT UP TO DATE!

 I ran for City Council, and was elected in November 2012, on a platform of transparency, fiscal conservatism, and responsiveness to all the citizens and constitutencies (homeowners, condo snowbirds, businesses and institutions).

-At almost every City Council meeting, I make a presentation or discuss an important situation.
+In many City Council meetings, I make a presentation or discuss an important situation.
 The newspapers do not report these events.
 The meeting minutes provide only cursory summaries.
 I understand this.

 So the purpose of this website is to provide the materials for your review, organized by topic, and to give you my point of view.

 Most of the analyses I do, and present to City Council, are based on my detailed examination of comparable cities in Florida.
 In each case, I explain the comparison.
 You can decide if they're relevant.
 I spend an enormous amount of time going through the financial statements and budgets of these comparison cities.
-Some of my colleagues on City Council complain that "no city is like Marco Island," which of course is true but irrelevant.
 We can learn from what other cities do.
 We can learn from the mistakes they make, and try to avoid them.
 We're in very good shape now.
 We can lose this within a few years.

 This site does not violate Florida's sunshine laws, according the the City Attorney.